abrady/Vulk/README.md

 * depth buffer: I think I should just use the depth buffer I'm already allocating in Vulk.
 * I also don't know if the 2 subpass needs the depth buffer?

+## 8/22 create the pipelines

+* these pipelines are a little special.
+I wonder if I can't just make them manually?
+* what do we want pipeline-wise:
+  * a gbuf pipeline
+  * a lighting pipeline
+* the gbuf pipeline
+  * has our gbuf shaders
+  * the descriptor set layouts for gbuf:
+    * our uniforms
+  * all the other rendering params

+* I'm definitely not passing in the inputs properly: VK_DESCRIPTOR_TYPE_INPUT_ATTACHMENT

+## 8/22 create renderpass

+let's see how far we get.
+I'd like to be confident the renderpass can be made properly, then we'll check the other stuff - DONE!

 ## 8/18/24

 finally getting around to running this thing. let's see what errors

 * let's just add the Color gbuf attachment and handle it special
 * we need to make the framebuffers...

-## 8/22

-let's see how far we get.
-I'd like to be confident the renderpass can be made properly, then we'll check the other stuff - DONE!

-TODO:

-* I'm definitely not passing in the inputs properly: VK_DESCRIPTOR_TYPE_INPUT_ATTACHMENT

 ## 8/11/24